About us

 Undergraduate research mission

-The University of Nevada, Reno is an active research institution.
+The University of Nevada, Reno is a Carnegie®R1 research university.
 Our mission is to promote, support and publicize undergraduate research, scholarship and creative activity in all disciplines through the following activities:

 1. Expand undergraduate research, scholarship and creative activity opportunities